digdas1/home-assistant.io/source/_integrations/cert_expiry.markdown

 | ---- | ----------- |
 | `is_valid` | If the certificate is able to be validated: `True` / `False`.
 | `error` | A human-readable error description if the certificate is considered invalid, "None" otherwise.

+## Remarks

+The certificates are checked every 12 hours

+To add more than one certificate, add this certificate as a new integration, and it will be added